 - Keep all medicine out of the reach of children.
 Never share your medicine with anyone.

 Call your doctor right away if you notice any of these side effects:

 - Dizziness, trouble walking, unsteadiness

 - Eye burning or watering that does not go away

 - Eye redness, pain, itching, or swelling

 If you notice these less serious side effects, talk with your doctor:

 - Dry mouth

-- Mild burning feeling in your eyes right after putting the drops in
+- Mild burning feeling in your eyes right after you use the drops

 - Warmth or redness in your face, neck, arms or upper chest